Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ---

+## 🎯 Which Version Should You Use?

+### Lite / Fast Edition
+**Best for:**
+- Social media videos (TikTok, Reels, Shorts)
+- Product demos and ads
+- Concept tests and client previews
+- Rapid iteration and quick turnarounds
+- When you need reliable results without deep technical setup

+**Features:**
+- Streamlined input form
+- Simplified camera controls (no math required)
+- Same-seed continuity lock
+- Fast prompt generation
+- Clean cinematic output

+**Use when:** Speed and reliability matter more than fine-tuned camera physics.

+---

+### Cinematic Edition
+**Best for:**
+- Full narrative productions
+- High-end commercial work
+- Complex camera choreography
+- Motivated editorial cuts
+- Professional sound design integration
+- Films, documentaries, music videos

+**Features:**
+- Precise camera physics (acceleration, inertia, damping)
+- Hollywood-grade cut motivations
+- Three-layer sound design system
+- Frame-perfect continuity controls
+- VFX integration support

+**Use when:** You need maximum creative control and cinematic polish.

+---

 ## 🚀 Quick Start (3 Steps)

-### 1. Fill Out the Template
+### 1. Choose Your Template
+- **Lite Edition:** `seamless_video_prompt_lite.txt`
+- **Cinematic Edition:** `seamless_video_prompt_template.txt`

-Open seamless_video_prompt_template.txt and complete the fields at the top.
-Ask an AI to fill out the template form based on your vision.
+Fill out the template fields at the top, or ask an AI to fill it based on your vision.

 ### 2. Give It to an AI
 Paste the filled template into ChatGPT, Claude, Gemini, or Grok and say:

-“Please use this template to generate cinematic video prompts with seamless continuity.”
+"Please use this template to generate video prompts with seamless continuity."

 ### 3. Generate Your Video (Last Frame Method)
 - Generate Clip 1 as text-to-video or text-to-image → video